tacopeland/challengeme/README.md

 - Be able to insert and remove challenges from db.

 ## Challenge sources:
-- Pro/g/ramming challenges v4.0 infograph.
+[x] Pro/g/ramming challenges v4.0 infograph.
-- Project Euler.
+[x] Project Euler.
-- Protocols (get a list of RFCs, implement them).
+[x] Protocols (get a list of RFCs, implement them).
-- Special.
+[ ] Special.
-  - For example, picks some random popular git repo and challenges you to get a pull request accepted.
+  [ ] Find a trending Github repo in a certain language, get a pull request accepted.
-  - Pick some random algorithm from CLRS and implement it.
+  [ ] Pick some random algorithm from CLRS and implement it.
-  - Pick some random algorithm from An Introduction to Mathematical Cryptography and implement it.
+  [ ] Pick some random algorithm from An Introduction to Mathematical Cryptography and implement it.
-- Personally added challenges.
+[ ] Personally added challenges.

 ## Possible modifiers:
 - Give it a really nice UI.